ken-morel/gama/README.md

 ## Contributing

-Always nice to see pr's and issues(at least almost always); which are not mine :smiley: .
+Always nice to see PRs and issues (at least almost always); which are not mine :smiley:.

+To contribute to the documentation or the site:
+- Website source code is located in the `site/` directory
+- Documentation is generated automatically with Doxygen and the `mng docs` command
+- Add new tutorials/pages in `site/src/routes/docs/`
+- The build system automatically serves Doxygen documentation at `/reference/`